All Blogs

 • Hold mock surveys: Conduct surprise mock inspections to simulate the state survey experience and identify any areas for improvement.
 This makes your employees ready for the real survey.

-• Use inspection software: You can invest in a digital inspection platform to identify issues, assign corrective actions, receive reminders, generate reports, and automate routine tasks.
-All of these features help you prepare for nursing home surveys without relying on error-prone paperwork.
+• Use inspection software: You can invest in a digital inspection management platform to identify issues, assign corrective actions, receive reminders, generate reports, and create survey readiness checklists.

 Prepare For a State Survey with MyFieldAudits